-An Education Maintenance Allowance (EMA) is an allowance of £30 per week payable to eligible young adults who stay on in full-time education at school, College or if they start a Youth Employability Programme after their 16th birthday.
+An Education Maintenance Allowance (EMA) is an allowance of £30 per week payable to eligible young adults who stay on in full-time education at school, College or if they start an Employability Programme organised by Highland Council after their 16th birthday.
 It can be paid for a maximum of 3 consecutive years, with usually 2 years at most in secondary school.

 The young person has to satisfy attendance requirements and also complete an EMA application form.
 A contract has to be signed between the young person and their School or Learning Centre before payments can be issued.

 A new application for young people attending Highland Council schools / Learning Centres must be submitted each year using the correct application form.
 These forms are available from:

 - Highland Council Service Centre (telephone 01349 886606)

 For further information about EMA for young adults attending college or university please contact the college or university directly.

 Other information about funding can also be found at https://www.myworldofwork.co.u...

 Mind-FullBenefits & Support (Mental Health & Cognitive Impairment) There are many people who live with mental health or cognitive problems.
 They find it a struggle to cope with day to day life.
 When a crisis...